widdowquinn/Teaching-2015-03-17-UoD_compgenvis/workshop_1/03-ANI.md

 * What are the species that you see?
 * To which species do the outbreak isolates belong, according to this analysis?
-* Do you see any potential problems with the data.
+* Do you see any potential problems with the data?

 ### Interpreting ANIm identity output